MD, PhD, FMedSci, FRSB, FRCP, FRCPEd

 I qualified as a physician in Germany in 1978 where I also completed my MD and PhD theses.
 I received hands-on training in acupuncture, autogenic training, herbalism, homoeopathy, massage therapy and spinal manipulation.

 In 1988, I became Professor in Physical Medicine and Rehabilitation (PMR) at Hannover Medical School and in 1990 Head of the PMR Department at the University of Vienna.
 In 1993, I moved to the UK and became Chair in Complementary Medicine at the University of Exeter.
 I am founder/Editor-in-Chief of two medical journals (Perfusion and Focus on Alternative and Complementary Therapies; this publication was discontinued in 2017).
 In 2012/13 I retired and became Emeritus Professor at the University of Exeter.
-I now live in Cambridge, UK and Brittany, France.
+I am writing this blog in a private capacity and not as a member of Exeter Uni.
+Today, I live in Cambridge, UK and in Brittany, France.

 I have published 52 books and more than 1000 articles in the peer-reviewed medical literature.
 My work has been awarded with 16 scientific awards, most recently (2015) with the ‘John Maddox Prize’ for standing up for science, and the Ockham Prize (2017).
 In 1999, I took British nationality.